Zymbit-Docs/docs/content/bootware-preview/_index.md

 zboot requires images in a particular format unique to zboot.
 An image conversion tool is provided.
 Input images can be either complete binary images of your entire eMMC or tarballs of your /boot and /rootfs partitions.
 NOTE: This does not have to be done on the running device.
 The script can be run on any workstation.

 > If you would like to get started with a sample image, we've converted the base image installed on the SCM for the preview to a zboot format.
 Otherwise, continue on to create your own image.
-Our example image can be downloaded from here:
+Our example image can be downloaded from here, or you can use the URL as a valid endpoint to load a known good image:

 ```
 curl https://zk-sw-repo.s3.amazonaws.com/ota_preview/base_preview.zi --output base_preview.zi